 More information on examination re-writes is available here.

-Students in full-time college programs tell us that the format of the college course evaluation and examinations sometimes vary – this is dependent on the individual college, course and instructor.
+The format of the college course evaluation and examinations sometimes vary – this is dependent on the individual college, course and instructor.
 CIP exams are designed and created by the Insurance Institute, while your college evaluations are developed and designed by your college.
 Most examinations in the CIP program are structured with multiple-choice, narrative and application questions to include a variety of formats which will accommodate students’ varied learning styles.

 Institute exams are marked by experienced industry professionals who have a CIP or FCIP designation.
 Markers are provided answer points as guidelines and, where appropriate, have the discretion to consider valid answers not included in the answer points.
-Furthermore, the answers for any given exam question in any exam period for all students across the country are marked by the same person to ensure consistency.

-The Insurance Institute uses the computer-based exam format—meaning you may get your results back within three to four weeks.
 Grades are released on a course-by-course basis and you will receive e-mail notification once your grade is available on your online member account.

-You may be interested to know more about what happens to your final exam after you’ve written it.
-After you have finished writing your exam, it—along with the thousands of other exam papers that are written every semester—is collected and distributed to a team of qualified markers.
 Unlike a mid-term exam or quizzes and assignments, the final examination is not intended to be a learning exercise for review and discussion.
 Instead, it is an evaluation tool for the assessment students’ overall knowledge, understanding and application of the course material.